posit-dev/rsconnect-python/README.md

 #### TLS/SSL Certificates

 RStudio Connect servers can be configured to use TLS/SSL.
-If your server's certificate is trusted by your Jupyter Notebook server, then you don't need to do anything special.
+If your server's certificate is trusted by your Jupyter Notebook server, API client or user's browser, then you don't need to do anything special.
 You can test this out with the `details` command:

 ```bash
 rsconnect details --api-key my-api-key --server https://my.connect.server:3939